 The better and faster logistics companies started adopting digitization through e-commerce with more businesses relying on them for their survival.
 Hence, it is not an exaggeration to say that the small percent of businesses who survived the disruption brought on by the pandemic survived thanks to their ability to adapt to the new supply chain innovations and go online through an e-commerce platform.

 A recent survey by the Organization for Economic Co-operation and Development (OECD) on the role of e-commerce in COVID-19 times, has given significant insights into the consumer acceptance of e-commerce in developing countries across the world.
 The major drivers of this boom were:

 - The government imposed policies (Lockdowns and restrictions)

 - Individual’s concern for safety

-These drivers were catalyzed by the massive adoption and availability of Telecom-based internet service at every nook and corner of a country.
+These drivers were catalyzed by the massive adoption and availability of Telecom-based internet services in every nook and corner of the country.
 4G and 3G availability and ease of using mobile apps on a smartphone have made it super convenient for every user to avail the convenience of shopping from home.

 E-commerce adoption in COVID-19

 2. A few key takeaways about E-commerce industry from the OCED report